Northwich railway station: History

-The station expanded as the railway grew and by 1910 there were three platform faces, a bay for loading cattle, extensive goods sidings with a five-ton crane and a goods station.
-The CMR built a two-lane engine shed and turntable in 1869, the shed was doubled in size in 1877 and rebuilt around 1948 before closing to steam engines in 1968 and diesel in 1982.
+The station expanded as the railway grew; by 1910, there were three platform faces, a bay for loading cattle, extensive goods sidings with a five-ton crane and a goods station.
+The CMR built a two-lane engine shed and turntable in 1869; the shed was doubled in size in 1877 and rebuilt around 1948, before closing to steam engines in 1968 and diesel in 1982.